nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_bond.rst

 ==============================================

 By default, the default Bluetooth local identity is unused, because it cannot be reset.
-You can set :kconfig:`CONFIG_DESKTOP_BLE_USE_DEFAULT_ID` to make the nRF Desktop peripheral initially use the default Bluetooth local identity for the application local identity with ID ``0``.
+You can set :kconfig:option:`CONFIG_DESKTOP_BLE_USE_DEFAULT_ID` to make the nRF Desktop peripheral initially use the default Bluetooth local identity for the application local identity with ID ``0``.
 After the successful erase advertising for application local identity with ID ``0``, the default Bluetooth local identity is switched out and it is no longer used.
 The peer bonded with the default Bluetooth local identity is unpaired.